ibm-cloud-docs/account/billing-faq.md

 {: #get-promo-code}
 {: faq}

-Promo codes are provided on a limited basis by {{site.data.keyword.Bluemix_notm}} sales to customers with Pay-As-You-Go and Subscription accounts.
+Promo codes are provided on a limited basis by {{site.data.keyword.cloud_notm}} sales to customers with Pay-As-You-Go and Subscription accounts.
 Promotions provide specific discounts for a set amount of time.
 For more information, see [Applying promo codes](/docs/account?topic=account-applying-promo-codes).

 ## Where can I get a feature code?
 {: #get-feature-code}
 {: faq}

-Feature codes are provided by {{site.data.keyword.Bluemix_notm}} sales and educational providers on a limited basis.
+Feature codes are provided by {{site.data.keyword.cloud_notm}} sales and educational providers on a limited basis.
 Feature codes are meant for select groups and are typically given out at hackathons, conferences, and other events.
 If you are taking a course through an educational provider and need more resources to complete the course, contact your educational provider to determine whether a feature code is applicable.

 ## How do I apply a promo code?
 {: #how-apply-promo}